 Where does the tutoring take place?
 Can you come to my home?

-All sessions take place in our fully equipped bright and airy classroom above a shop in the High Street in Chesham.
-We don’t come to your house as we don’t like to clear you off your dining table just as you are trying to prepare the dinner and we can’t bring all our resources with us.
+All sessions take place in our fully equipped bright and airy classroom in Chesham High Street.
+We don’t come to your house, as we don’t like to clear you off your dining table just as you are trying to prepare the dinner and we can’t bring all our resources with us.

 Can I have a trial session?

-Yes, of course, there is no charge for a trial lesson or a free assessment session before your child decides whether they want to join us.
+Yes of course, there is no charge for a trial lesson or a free assessment session before you and your child decide whether they want to join us.

 How much do I have to pay in advance; is there a contract?

 We invoice you monthly over 10 months.
 This spreads the payment out equally.
 Payment is expected in advance for those lessons to take place.
 If you decide to stop we need a month’s notice.